faberNovel/pericles/proxy/README.md

 Performant proxy based on proxy configurations of Pericles database.
 It records raw reports requiring further inspection.

-Pericles comes with its own proxy, integrated in the Rails application.
+Pericles came with its own proxy, integrated in the Rails application.
 However this stack is not suited for handling concurrent slow clients.
 That's why we wrote a specific proxy written in Elixir.

 ## Installation